top of page

 Streamlined document processing

-Reduced document processing time from months to minutes for account workers
+Reduced document processing time from months to minutes, reducing the coverage gap for customers experiencing life changes

 Zero high-impact defects